 Five areas.
-One clear picture.
+One clear picture of where you are the ceiling.

 How much revenue generation and conversion relies on the founder directly.